 TGbe editor: Please note baseline is 11be D2.1 and includes edits that resulted from comment resolutions found in document 802.11-22-1079

-35.17.2.2.2 Procedures at the [11621] initiating originating non-AP MLD
+35.17.2.2.2 Procedures at the [11621] initiating originating EPCS non-AP MLD

 When instructed to do so by a higher layer function and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an EPCS non-AP MLD with EPCS priority access in the torn down state shall follow the procedure below to request a change for the EPCS priority access state to enabled.

-A non-AP STA that is operating on an enabled link and is affiliated with the initiating non-AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) to the corresponding AP affiliated with the associated EPCS AP MLD.
+[10379] The initiating EPCS non-AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) via an affiliated STA to the corresponding AP affiliated with the associated EPCS AP MLD.

-The destination of the EPCS Priority Access Enable Request frame is the MAC address of the AP with which the initiating non-AP is associated or the MAC address of the AP that is affiliated with the AP MLD with which the initiating non-AP MLD is associated and that is operating on the same link on which the EPCS Priority Access Enable Request frame is transmitted.

-If a non-AP STA affiliated with the initiating non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating that EPCS priority access is in an enabled state.
-The initiating non-AP MLD shall enable EPCS priority access so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).
+[10475] If [10379] the initiating EPCS non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) via an affiliated STA with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating EPCS non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating that EPCS priority access is in an enabled state.
+The initiating EPCS non-AP MLD shall enable EPCS priority access so that subsequently transmitted traffic receives EPCS priority access treatment using the procedure defined in 35.17.3 (EPCS priority access procedure).

-If a non-AP STA affiliated with the initiating non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access to an enabled state.
-In this case, the initiating non-AP MLD shall not apply the EPCS priority access procedure.
+If [10379] the initiating EPCS non-AP MLD receives an EPCS Priority Access Enable Response frame (9.6.35.6 (EPCS Priority Access Enable Response frame format)) via an affiliated STA with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating EPCS non-AP MLD shall issue an MLME-EPCSPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change EPCS priority access to an enabled state.
+In this case, the initiating EPCS non-AP MLD shall not apply the EPCS priority access procedure.
 The higher layer function that triggers the EPCS priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.

 When instructed to do so by a higher layer function and upon receipt of an MLME-EPCSPRIACCESSTEARDOWN.request primitive, an EPCS non-AP MLD with EPCS priority access in an enabled state shall use the following procedure for changing the EPCS priority access to a torn down state.

-NOTE—A non-AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable EPCS priority access.
+NOTE—An EPCS non-AP MLD can initiate the teardown procedure regardless of whether the EPCS AP MLD or the EPCS non-AP MLD initiated the process to enable EPCS priority access.